 You couldn’t swing a bottle of wine without hitting a book club that was reading Daisy Jones And The Six these past couple of years!
 I’m actually really surprised that this one didn’t come in higher in the Dymocks Top 101 books of 2021.
 Perhaps the forthcoming small-screen miniseries adaptation will give it a bit of a boost.
-Styled as a Behind The Music-style documentary transcript, it tells the story of the fictional Fleetwood Mac-esque band, The Six and their blow-in lead singer Daisy Jones, and their meteoric rise to the top of the charts (not to mention their sudden split and what inspired those horny lyrics…).
+Styled as a Behind The Music-style documentary transcript, it tells the story of the fictional Fleetwood Mac-esque band The Six, their blow-in lead singer Daisy Jones, and their meteoric rise to the top of the charts (not to mention their sudden split and the romance that inspired all those horny lyrics…).
 Read my full review of Daisy Jones and The Six here.

 77. The Hate U Give by Angie Thomas